Austrian colonization of the Nicobar Islands

 The Austrian colonization of the Nicobar Islands (Nikobaren, renamed to the Theresia Islands [Theresia-Inseln]) involved a series of three separate attempts by the Habsburg monarchy, and later the Austrian Empire, to colonize and settle the Nicobar Islands.
-Only the first of these, launched in 1778, was successful.
+Only the first of these launched in 1778, was successful.
 The second attempt was canceled, and the third, in 1886, was abandoned due to prior colonization by the British in 1868.
 The Nicobar Islands had been previously colonized by the Danish in 1756; the Danes abandoned the islands after multiple outbreaks of malaria, but continued to lay formal claim to the islands until 1848.

 Previous colonization by the Danish

 The Nicobar Islands were officially colonized by the Danish on 1 January 1756.
-Denmark owned a significant port in India, Tranquebar, and decided to colonize the islands, citing lack of native resistance, ease of access, and vicinity to Tranquebar.
+Denmark owned a significant port in India, Tranquebar, and decided to colonize the islands, citing a lack of native resistance, ease of access, and vicinity to Tranquebar.
 In December 1756, the Danish named the islands Frederick's Islands (Frederiksøerne), after the then King of Denmark, Frederick V.

 Within a few months of colonization, the island of Nancowry was settled, and the colony contracted malaria for the first time.
 The mosquito-borne tropical disease spread island-to-island until it eventually hit the Danish colonists so hard that the remaining settlers, including the head of the colony, sailed back to Tranquebar in March 1760.
 Another expedition was made in 1768, but within less than 9 years that colony had disappeared as well.

 Background to Austrian colonization

 The origins of Austrian colonization of the Nicobar Islands can be traced back to appeals to both Empress Maria Theresa and Emperor Joseph II by William Bolts.
 Bolts had been previously active in the British East India Company but had been convicted of trading in opium and dismissed.
 In 1774, he traveled to Vienna to convince the colonially inexperienced Austrians of the feasibility of trade between Trieste and the Far East.
-Bolts was well received by the Austrian court, and was given a ten-year charter allowing him to trade through the Austrian Adriatic ports to Persia, India, China, and Africa.
+Bolts was well received by the Austrian court and was given a ten-year charter allowing him to trade through the Austrian Adriatic ports to Persia, India, China, and Africa.

 Bolts, who was then at the court of the Nawab of Mysore, directed the Joseph und Theresia to sail to the Nicobars.
 In June 1778, the ship docked on the island of Nancowry, and on 12 July, the Nicobarese natives signed a document that ceded all twenty-four islands to Austria.
 The Austrian flag was then raised on a nearby hill, and 6 men, with slaves, cattle, and arms, were left behind to start the new Austrian colony.

 In 1781, the colonists complained about a lack of drinking water and food, but Vienna took no notice and left its outpost to its fate.
 The colonists managed successfully until Gottfried Stahl, their leader, died in 1783; the remaining colonists decided to abandon the islands in 1785.
 In addition to Stahl's death, the Danish decided to send a warship from Tranquebar in an attempt to remove the Austrians from Nancowry forcibly.